 This article was last updated by on

-The irresistible sweetness of strawberries bewitches our taste buds with every juicy bite, yet it also attracts pests and insects that leave persistent patches after they feast.
+The irresistible sweetness of juicy strawberries captivates our taste buds, yet it also attracts pests and insects, disfiguring the fruits after they feast.

-Generally, regular garden pests, insects, birds, and herbivores such as slugs, beetles, robins, crows, deer, rabbits, etc., can invade strawberry gardens and damage strawberries.
+Generally, pests and insects of strawberries include birds and herbivores such as slugs, beetles, crows, deer, rabbits, etc., which can invade and damage strawberry patches.

 Like any fruit-bearing plant, strawberries are susceptible to pests and insects around the year.

-There are over 200 species of arthropod pests reported on strawberries in the U.S., but only about 15 of these species are considered problematic for strawberry producers.
+There are over 200 species of arthropod pests reported on strawberries in the U.S., but only 15 species are considered common.

-The ripe fruit’s characteristic aroma, rich red color, juicy texture, and sweetness attract crawling bugs, small insects, and birds.
+The characteristic aroma, red color, juicy texture, and sweetness attract bugs, small insects, herbivores, and birds.

 Gardeners may mistake strawberry disease symptoms for pest problems, such as browning/yellowing foliage, stunted growth, leaf spots, or premature fruit dropping.